slackapi/slack-connect-sample/README.md

-# Bolt for JavaScript Template App
+# Slack Connect Admin App

-This is a generic Bolt for JavaScript template app used to build out Slack apps.
+This project aims to speed up the time to understand & implement an app using Slack Connect APIs.

-Before getting started, make sure you have a development workspace where you have permissions to install apps.
-If you don’t have one setup, go ahead and [create one](https://slack.com/create).
+It is meant to be a blueprint app which others can take and build their own automations into.

 ## Installation